pitems/pokedexFlutter/README.md

 # Pokedex

-THis is a base 1.0 for a Pokedex App
+This is a base 1.0 for a Pokedex App

 ## Installing and running the project